dhiway/cord/docs/sdk/host/README.md

 The transport-neutral harness is executable with `npm --prefix product-sdk run test:host`.
 `product-sdk/packages/host/src/network-host.ts` supplies the CORD-owned typed network seam: exact finalized-hash reads, runtime/descriptor binding, metadata-derived submission finality, cancellation, and typed error/lifecycle mapping.
-Concrete generated PAPI clients and domain route registration are injected; the adapter deliberately exposes no raw SCALE, storage-key, pallet- index, or call-index fallback.
+The reproducibly generated Commons PAPI client and domain route registration are injected; the adapter deliberately exposes no raw SCALE, storage-key, pallet- index, or call-index fallback.

 The schema and bootstrap descriptor are bound to the unsigned P5 SDK-freeze envelope; real